oulhafiane/WasteToResources/README.md

 ## Technologies Used

-This is the backend part of the project using the framework: PHP / Symfony
+This is the backend part of the project using the framework: Symfony(PHP)

 For the front-end check [this link](https://github.com/oulhafiane/react-waste)